 Lower commercial quotas resulting from lower allocations could result in lower trip limits and shorter seasons.
 Lower trip limits can incentivize high-grading whereby smaller fish are discarded to allow for more landings of larger fish that can fetch a higher price per pound.
 Shorter seasons could result in market instability through greater fluctuations in price, as well as "race to fish" conditions if seasons are shortened substantially.
 A reduction in commercial quotas would not just impact commercial fishermen, it would also reduce the availability of these species to consumers.
-Changes in commercial allocation of these three species also affects the economic health of communities with notable participation in these commercial fisheries.
+Changes in commercial allocation of these three species also affects the economic health of communities with notable participation in these commercial fisheries through employment in the harvesting, processing, distribution, and retail aspects of the commercial fisheries.
 The scale of the impacts will depend on the scale of the change and the degree of local economic dependence on these commercial fisheries.